tamunoWoks/python_notebook/useful_tips.md

 ```

 - You can use `continue` and `break` statements only inside `while` and `for` loops.
 If you try to use these statements elsewhere, Python will give you an error.

+- **range():**
+The `range()` function in `for` loops has you specify the number that the loop goes up to, minus one.
+In programming, ranges are often specified in a “closed, open” format that includes the starting number but excludes the ending number.